 The main factors that determine inflation rates are assessed as follows.
-The output gap, which captures the utilization of labor and capital, has been slightly negative.
-With Japan's economy following a growth path that outpaces its potential growth rate, the gap is
+The output gap, which captures the utilization of labor and capital, has been marginally negative.
+With Japan's economy following a growth path that outpaces its potential growth rate, the gap

-&lt;sup>2 Each Policy Board member makes their forecasts taking into account the effects of past policy decisions and with reference to views incorporated in financial markets regarding the future conduct of policy.
+Each Policy Board member makes their forecasts taking into account the effects of past policy decisions and with reference to views incorporated in financial markets regarding the future conduct of policy.